Explore the dynamic field of journalism.

 About our Programs

-It is our privilege to invite you to participate in our range of programming for high school students, which kicks off with our annual journalism conference on Saturday, April 26.
+It is our privilege to invite you to participate in our range of programming for high school students, which kicked off with our annual journalism conference on Saturday, April 26.

 Led by some of our most talented and dedicated staff, the conference is a chance for students to work and learn alongside editors at The Crimson.
 Seminars hosted by our nine boards give students a hands-on chance to learn about the practices, standards, and techniques that drive our organization.